quru/qis/doc/install.md

 involve copying the files onto your server and setting the locations to them in the file `/etc/httpd/conf.d/qis-ssl.conf`.

+The [Certbot package](https://certbot.eff.org/) can be installed to automate the installation and renewal of Let's Encrypt TLS certificates.

 ### Optional - Set the cross-domain policy

 Web browsers allow images, JavaScript and CSS files to be loaded from any domain.